GoogleCloudPlatform/datashare-toolkit/client/EXAMPLES.md

 **Note**: Currently, GCP VPC networking does not support multicast layer 2 across instances so you will need to run the examples in an isolated environment.

-The [**Hello World**](#hello-world) example will utilize two CDMC services to simlulate the multicast to unicast flow. *gcloud* will be utilized as the consumer to subscribe and pull the messages from the Pub/Sub topic.
+The [**Hello World**](#hello-world) example will utilize two DMC services to simlulate the multicast to unicast flow. *gcloud* will be utilized as the consumer to subscribe and pull the messages from the Pub/Sub topic.

 The [**Replay Messages**](#replay-messages) example will utilize [tcpreplay](https://tcpreplay.appneta.com/) to replay an existing pcap file to simlulate the multicast to unicast flow.